 It is not so much a choice of freedom as it is a choice of respect.
 Respect for other people and particularly for healthcare workers out in public and others more vulnerable than you.
 Let’s openly demonstrate our appreciation for healthcare works and first responders and wear masks in public.
 Encourage people to wear masks in public.
 It does reduce the spread.

 We have learned a lot during this time not only about the disease but new ways to serve residents and families.
 New ways to serve and lift up caregivers.
 We are excited for what the future holds.
 It will be different, not in negative way but in new and better ways.
 We look forward to sharing this future with you.
 We have worked hard to prepare Legend Senior Living communities to move toward “normal” as soon as possible in measured and incremental steps.

 We have been doing a lot of strategic thinking and planning about how we “get better.”
 I’ll soon share ideas for new ways to help residents live their best lives, in all circumstances, and give a glimpse into our plans for the future of our business.

 The reality is this crisis is not over.
-There is no vaccine; there is no cure.
+There is no vaccine yet; there is no cure.
 Good research, testing and public behavior will determine our future.
-We are grateful that the rigid protocols we have implemented and the diligent work of our caregivers has reduced the spread in our communities.
+We are grateful that the rigid protocols we have implemented and the diligent work of our caregivers has reduced the spread in our residences.
 Continued diligence by residents, associates and visitors will be key to our future.

 We pledge to keep families, residents and associates informed as we take each step of our journey together.
 We cannot see over the horizon but we are sailing toward it with careful planning and preparations.